 New York City '65 Vol. 2 (rec.
 1965, rel.
 1993)

 Another Half Note set, this time from April 2; notable for a otherwise unheard original, officially untitled but generally known as "Creation."
 The transition between that high energy, barely composed, free blowing piece and the ballad "I Want To Talk About You" could hardly be more extreme.

 At this point, Coltrane's discography becomes kind of messy: He recorded about ten albums of new material between May and November of 1965, most of which wasn't released until years later, and many of the tracks were haphazardly compiled into a variety of releases - most of which are now out of print - over the ensuing decades.
-I'm going to list the material that was released incoherently by recording session - the best way to get that stuff is on an 8-disc boxed set, The Classic Quartet, though even that is missing numerous alternate takes.
+The best way to get that stuff is on an 8-disc boxed set, The Classic Quartet, though even that is missing numerous alternate takes.

 Late Impulse!
 Period

 The June 28, 1965 session which produced Ascension is often viewed as the dividing line between the Classic Quartet period and the final "far out" period.
 It's true that the larger group, longer songs, and ecstatic feel of that date are worlds away from something like "Bessie's Blues" - firmly grounded in traditional jazz - recorded just the year before, and certainly the composition of the band changed shortly thereafter, with avant-garde tenor Pharoah Sanders becoming a near-full time member and Tyner and Jones departing.

 Really, though, the change was more gradual than that: Coltrane had added Archie Shepp and Art Davis to the quartet during the recording of A Love Supreme, though the sextet takes of "Acknowledgement" were ultimately rejected, and the Classic Quartet recorded some excellent work in the fall of 1965 with no additional players.